 - Send only original work.
 If you quote another poet or source, we expect that source to receive credit.
 If we suspect your work to be plagiarized, we will be mightily peeved and won't hesitate to contact the appropriate authorities.

-Attach poems in one attachment in .doc (MS Word) or .rtf (Rich Text Format) format—no zipped files (or other compressed archives).
+Attach poems in one attachment in .doc, .docx, .rtf, or .pdf format—no zipped files (or other compressed archives).
 More than one attachment complicates things.
 We have day-jobs.
 Have mercy on us.
 Your cover letter/bio can be in the body of the email or the attachment.
 Don't forget to include your mailing address.

 Put your last name and "submission" in the subject line.
 For example: “Smith Submission.”